 Bob Peters announces the availability of his newly-published book "A Dive Too Deep".
 For further information click on --link--

-In regards to this month's Black History Month, Longevity After Injury Project has provided research bytes:
+It is National Minority Health Month, Longevity After Injury Project has provided relevant research bytes:

 - 18.33% of Non-Hispanic White families and 42.35% of Black/Hispanic families with a member having SCI were found to be living below the poverty level.
 Bachelor’s degree education attainment was the most important factor and was significantly associated with a lower likelihood of familial poverty for Non-Hispanic White and for Black/Hispanic families.
 (Dismuke, Krause, & Terza; 2011)

 - Vocational interest were measured for participants with a minimum of 6 months post-injury.
-Except for African-American females, all other race and gender expressed increasing interest in employment from baseline to follow-up.
+All races and genders, except for African-American females, expressed increasing interest in employment from baseline to follow-up.
 (Krause & Ricks; 2012)

 The information posted on the MUSC: Longevity after Injury Project website is intended for educational purposes and should not be construed as medical advice. --Further Details--